-The High Performance Data Analytics and Computing (HiPDAC) lab conducts research and development in the broad area of high performance computing and big data analytics.
-The lab mission is to develop techniques, design algorithms, and build software to improve the performance, reliability, and energy efficiency for large-scale computations and big data applications.
-The current research topics include (but not limited to) accelerator-based computing (GPU/FPGA/MIC), fault tolerance and resilience techniques at extreme scale, energy-efficient computing, scientific data analytics, compression algorithms and software, numerical algorithms and software, HPC simulations, and large-scale machine learning.
+The High Performance Data Analytics and Computing (HiPDAC) lab conducts research and development in the broad area of high-performance computing and big data analytics.
+The lab's mission is to develop techniques, design algorithms, and build software to improve the performance, reliability, and energy efficiency for large-scale computations and big data applications.
+The current research topics include (but not limited to) accelerator-based computing (GPU/FPGA), scientific data management, data compression, fault tolerance and resilience, energy-efficient computing, numerical algorithms and software, scientific simulations, and large-scale machine learning.

-Dingwen Tao is a faculty member in the Department of Computer Science at The University of Alabama.
-He received his Ph.D. degree in Computer Science and Engineering from University of California, Riverside in 2018 and his B.S. degree in Mathematics from University of Science and Technology of China in 2013.
+Dr. Dingwen Tao is a faculty member in the School of Electrical Engineering and Computer Science at Washington State University.
+He is affiliated with the HPC and Scalable Data Science Group.
+He also holds an adjunct position in the Department of Computer Science at the University of Alabama.
+He received his Ph.D. degree in Computer Science from University of California, Riverside in 2018 and his B.S. degree in Mathematics from University of Science and Technology of China in 2013.
 Contact him at email@example.com.

-Mr. Jiannan Tian received his bachelor's degree in Electrical and Computer Engineering from Dalian Maritime University in 2013 and received his master's degree in Computer Engineering from University of Massachusetts, Amherst in 2017.
+Jiannan received his bachelor's degree in Electrical and Computer Engineering from Dalian Maritime University in 2013 and received his master's degree in Computer Engineering from University of Massachusetts, Amherst in 2017.
 He finished his master thesis "Analyzing Spark Performance on Spot Instances".
 Jiannan Tian joined The University of Alabama in Spring 2019.
 He is interested in High Performance Computing, Cloud Computing, Parallel Computing, Energy Efficient Computing, and general technologies for Big Data Analytics.
+He did a long-term at Argonne National Laboratory since Fall 2019.
 Contact him at email@example.com.

-CHENGMING ZHANG (PH.D.
-STUDENT, JOINED IN FALL 2019, CO-ADVISED WITH DR. ZHE JIANG)
+CHENGMING ZHANG (PHD STUDENT, JOINED IN FALL 2019)